Free Translation of Ātmabodhā, by Sri Bhagavatpādā

 yadbhāsā bhāsyate arkādi bhāsyaih-yah tu na bhāsyate .

-yena sarvamida bhāti tadbrahmeti-avadhārayet ..
+yena sarvamidaṃ bhāti tadbrahmeti-avadhārayet ..
 61..

-That (i.e. consciousness) shining lends luminescence to Sun and the rest, but cannot be illumined by anything else.
-That (i.e. consciousness) by which all this shine, know this (i.e. consciousness ~ Self) to be Brahman.
+That (i.e., consciousness) shining lends luminescence to the Sun and the rest (yadbhāsā bhāsyate arkādi), but cannot be illumined by anything else (bhāsyai yah tu na bhāsyate).
+That (i.e., consciousness) by which all this shines (yena sarvam ida bhāti), know this (i.e., consciousness ~ Self) to be Brahman (tad brahma iti avadhārayet).

 स्वयमन्तर्बहिर्व्याप्य भासयन्नखिलं जगत् ।